elafari/CAS-FEE_project2/docs/firebase/README.md

 Database for this application:  [firebase.google.com](https://firebase.google.com/)

-Authentication for database administrator
+Credentials for database administrator
-* credentials will be provided by email for the examiner
+* login credentials will be provided by email for the examiner

 Authentication for application users
 * email and password